hassio-addons/addon-bookstack/README.md

 **Note**: _The file MUST be stored in `/ssl/`, which is the default_

-### Option: `database_location`
+### Option: `remote_mysql_host`

-Either `local` or `remote`, specifies if the addon will use a local or remote MYSQL database.
-If the location is remote please ensure it is created with a user that has full permissions.
+If using an external database, the hostname/address for the MYSQL/MariaDB database.

-### Option: `mysql_host`
+### Option: `remote_mysql_database`

-If using an external database, the hostname/address for the MYSQL/MariaDB database, set to `core-mariadb` if using the Homeassistant Core MariaDB addon.
+Only applies if a remote MYSQL database is used, the name of the database.

-### Option: `mysql_database`
+### Option: `remote_mysql_username`

-Only applies if external MYSQL database is used, the name of the database.
+Only applies if a remote MYSQL database is used, the username with permissions.

-### Option: `mysql_user`
+### Option: `remote_mysql_password`

-Only applies if external MYSQL database is used, the username with permissions.
+Only applies if a remote MYSQL database is used, the password of the above user.

-### Option: `mysql_password`
+### Option: `remote_mysql_port`

-Only applies if external MYSQL database is used, the password of the above user.
+Only applies if a remote MYSQL database is used, the port that the database server is listening on.

 ## Database usage

-By default, Bookstack will use a locally installed database, this can be changed with the configuration to use an external MySql/MariaDB Database.
+By default, Bookstack will automatically use and configure the Home Assistant MariaDB addon which should be installed prior to startup, this can be changed within the configuration to use an external MySql/MariaDB Database.
 Please note that there is no easy upgrade path between the two options.

 ## Known issues and limitations